Policy Number: HR201822-1.0G | Version/Last Updated: 1.0 December 2018 | Audience: Public | Commencement: March 2014 (reviewed 2018)

 A person who is the subject of an allegation is afforded fair process and support during the process.
 As the process is allegation–based there is no opinion formed as to its veracity until all the evidence can be assessed.
 Regardless of the finding, it is the intention of SCS that all persons should be treated with dignity and respect at all stages of a complaint process.

-Any person who is the subject of a complaint has available to them, professional confidential counselling through the Employee Assistance Program (internal), and is encouraged to access this.
+Any person who is the subject of a complaint has available to them, professional confidential counselling through the Employee Assistance Program, and is encouraged to access such counselling.

 Any person who is the subject of a complaint has a right to obtain advice from their union, or legal advice, at any stage, and is encouraged to do so if required.

 If an employee resigns before the completion of the investigation, the employer will assess whether the investigation should be concluded at that point or should continue.
-In respect of matters reportable to the NSW Ombudsman, a finding is required regardless of whether or not the employee remains within employment.
+In respect of matters reportable to the NSW Ombudsman, a finding is required regardless of whether or not the employee remains employed.

 If an employee resigns before the completion of the investigation this may trigger a notification to the NSW Office of Children’s Guardian in some cases.